 The UA deeply values it’s reputation of having a caring culture and it is expected that all care providers establish a professional and sincere caring relationship.
 Social relationships are prohibited with patients either while an active patient or following discharge.
 Under no circumstances should any Student Radiographer date, visit, or foster a social relationship with any patient, or attempt to establish such a relationship.
-Such behavior is considered highly unprofessional and could be interpreted as exploitation of a patient.
+Such behavior is considered highly unprofessional and could be interpreted as the exploitation of a patient.
 Any Student Radiographer engaging in such behavior may be subject to corrective action up to and including termination.

 While you are not required to obtain a pre-program physical, the UA recommends that you consider getting a physical examination to assure your good health prior to the program.
 You will be coming in contact with many types of infectious diseases and it is in your best interest to be at peak resistance.

 The CEC’s do, however, require complete and verifiable immunization records that documents your resistance to measles, mumps, chicken pox, hepatitis, and polio prior to having any patient contact.
 Your immunization documentation will be reviewed by your physician prior to the start of the program.
 If your records are in compliance, you will be cleared for patient contact.
 If your records are not in compliance, additional immunization shots may be required prior to you having any patient contact (see Health & Immunization policy).